 Campus Life offices are located in Coltrane (Dean's Office, Office of Housing and Residence Life, Office of Student/Civic Engagement, Office of Policies, Procedures, and Student Conduct, Office of the Title IX Coordinator, and Office of Central Scheduling and Events Coordination); Stamey Wellness Center (Office of Safety, Security, and Risk Management, Office of Medical Services, Office of Counseling Services, and Office of the College Minister); and Myers Dining Hall (Office of Dining Services and Catering).
-Visit Campus Life online at www.brevard.edu/lifeatBC & my.brevard.edu/lifeatBC & <a href="https://www.brevard.edu/lifeatBC"
+Visit Campus Life online at www.brevard.edu/LifeatBC & my.brevard.edu/ICS/Offices/Campus Life.